KurtWimer/K-Means-Clustering-Bitcoin-Adresses/README.md

 # CS435Proj
-An attempt at utilizing K-Means Clustering to create meaningful clusters of Bitcoin Adress of unknown origin/use and potentially compare those clusturs to known clusters Ex.
+An attempt at utilizing Mean-Shift Clustering to create meaningful clusters of Bitcoin Adress of unknown origin/use and potentially compare those clusturs to known clusters Ex.
 Exchanges, Pools, Gambling.

 Ultimatley this was a poor choice of algorithm for the problem.